 Duties of the position

-- Conduct research in the field the social determinants of health, leading to a PhD degree in Sociology or Political Science.
+- The PhD candidate will be expected to conduct research in the field the social determinants of health, leading to a PhD degree in Sociology or Political Science

 - Complete the doctoral education up to an obtained doctoral degree.

 - It is required that the candidate participates in international activities, among others through conference attendance and/or research stays at educational institutions abroad.

 - Academic publishing and popular science dissemination

 Required selection criteria

 - You must have a professionally relevant background in social science, preferably in sociology or equivalent education.
 Relevant background in other scientific fields of the relevance to the application (for example public health) is an advantage, but not a requirement.

 - Your education must correspond to a five-year Norwegian degree program, where 120 credits (2 years) are obtained at master's level.

 - You must have a strong academic background from your previous studies and an average grade from the master's degree program, or equivalent education, which is equal to B or better compared with NTNU's grading scale.
 If you do not have letter grades from previous studies, you must have an equally good academic basis.
 If you have a weaker grade background, you may be assessed if you can document that you are particularly suitable for a PhD education.